paoespinozarias/Mapping-OWLtoOAS/README.md

 **ObjectProperty definition example**

-In addition, this example shows how to define an Object Property of the Person class:
+The following example shows how to define an Object Property of the Professor class:

 TTL